 Forced expulsion of the foreign citizens or stateless persons consists in the forced and controlled movement of these citizens and persons across the State border of the country is known as removal (Lovato et al., 2018).
-Whilst automatic deportation is forced and controlled movement outside the country or even independent (but no less controlled) departure of a foreigner outside our homeland.
+Whilst automatic deportation is forced and controlled movement outside the country or even independent (but no less controlled) departure of a foreigner outside our? homeland.
 To be deported, it is enough for a foreigner not to leave the Country in the event of a reduction in the permitted period of his residence or temporary stay, or when a previously obtained permit is cancelled altogether.
-Section 32(5) of the UK Borders Act 2007 mandates that, unless certain circumstances apply, the Home Secretary must make a deportation order against a “foreign criminal”, defined in the same Act as a person who has been convicted of an offence and sentenced to 12 months’ imprisonment as a result.
+Section 32(5) of the UK Borders Act 2007 mandates that unless certain circumstances apply, the Home Secretary must make a deportation order against a “foreign criminal”, defined in the same Act as a person who has been convicted of an offence and sentenced to 12 months’ imprisonment as a result.

 Also, foreign citizens are subject to forced expulsion, in respect of whom a decision has been made that their stay in country is undesirable.
 Such citizens will be considered both those who entered the territory of the country in violation of the established rules, and those who evade leaving after the expiration of the period of stay, both those who live without the necessary documents confirming their right to stay in the country, and those who have lost such documents and did not inform the authorised bodies about it.
 By the way, a foreigner who violated the rules of transit through the territory of the country is considered to be illegally staying on the territory of the country, which may automatically entail grounds for his deportation (Berger et al., 2018).

 Deportation is forced return to the country of permanent residence.
 Deportation is generally used if a person is charged with a criminal offense and if their presence in the country threatens national security.
-Dependent (Dependent, dependent family member) is someone who is financially dependent on an immigrant and intends to enter the country with the main applicant.
+Dependent (Dependent, dependent family member) is someone who is financially dependent on an immigrant and intends to enter the country with the main applicant. – is this a quotation?
+If so source, if from a statute quote the section

-The decision on deportation is made by the head of the Home Office, for which only one reason is sufficient - a foreigner has no right to stay in UK.
-The deportation decision is executed within 5 days, the expulsion order from the moment it comes into force.
-The appeal in court is possible at different times.
+The decision on deportation is made by the head?
+Do you mean the Home Secretary or other? of the Home Office, for which only one reason is sufficient - a foreigner has no right to stay in UK.
+The deportation decision is executed within 5 days, the expulsion order from the moment it comes into force. – you must quote from the lawThe appeal in court is possible at different times. – expand.
+Grounds for appeal?
+Process?
 For a deportation decision, 3 months are given from the moment when the migrant became aware of it, for expulsion - within 10 days from the date of receipt.

 2.3.1 Deportation and Grounds for Expulsion